tigerokuma/cloud-auth-system/README.md

 4. **JwtUtil**: Utility for generating and validating JWTs.
 5. **CustomUserDetailsService**: Loads user details for authentication and authorization.
 6. **UserRepository**: Interfaces with the database to store and retrieve user details.
+7. **React Frontend**: A responsive UI that allows users to interact with the application for registration, login, and profile access.

 ## How to Run the Application